nathaniel28/beats/README-WIN.md

 Create a directory called winbuild.
 This is where you will find the executable.

 After you have everything here, then you can build with `make windows`.

+You will need to ship the executable with everything in windepend/lib but opengl32.dll.